Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/The Meta Game/Meta Game.md

 Assuming a 6 week maturation and expansion cycle, this _could_ be accomplished in 3.5 to 7 years.

+## Universal Scenario Modeling
+In addition the "bottom up" approach of empowering Individuals and Teams to engage in [[Meaningful Work]] that locally advances the [[Critical Path]] towards [[Global Goals]], the [[Meta Game]] should also allow for modeling at the highest / deepest [[Meta]] level of abstraction.

+This [[Universal Scenario Modeling]] capability forms a critical companion element to the [[System Wide Master Planning Process]] associated with the [[Meta Project]].

+Understanding the different outcomes that various potential paths of action and ways of being might lead to will be critical to determing the [[Critical Path]] / [[Critical Chain]] that informs what Work is [[Meaningful Work|Meaningful]].

+No later than 2025, the next versions of Artificial Intelligence and Web 3 / 4 / 5 applications should be avaiable, that when coupled with a massive program of [[Citizen Science]] executed by Agents in the Game, should enable this [[Universal Scenario Modeling]] to be conducted in [[Realtime]] based on actual on the ground conditions around the world.

+We anticipate that the stewards of bodies of work such as those of Buckminister Fuller and various universities will want to participate in this co-creation.

+And we anticipate that it ultimately will be what allows the elected leaders of all nations and institutions to make [[Wise Right]] decisions that advance the populations they serve, and All, towards [[The Goal]].

+## Saving The World
+It may be that rigorous [[Universal Scenario Modeling]] could be the means through which various Actors around the world could evaluate all the different pathways avaiable to us a Human Species aboard [[Vessel: Earth]], choose the [[Best And Highest]] One, and then have a logical [[Network of Commitments]] that could be progressively implemented and measured through the [[Meta Project]] and [[Meta Game]] frameworks to accomplish of the [[Total Nested Hierarchy of Goals]] implied.

 ## Why This Matters / What This Makes Possible If It Succeeds
 If it was possible to design a Game that could expand at that rate, it would empower every individual on earth to progressively rise towards their potential by engaging in the most meaningful work they could negotiate, for the benefit of All.